lensonk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Display the first 10 lines of /etc/passwd
 # Display the third line of iacta
 # Display content list of 'ls_cwd_content
 # Duplicate the last line of iacta
+# Deleting .js files from workinf directory & its subdirectories